-My most recent book, Racial Innocence: Performing American Childhood from Slavery to Civil Rights, won five awards: the Outstanding Book Award from the Association for Theatre in Higher Education (ATHE, co-winner), the Grace Abbott Best Book Award from the Society for the History of Children and Youth, the Book Award from the Children's Literature Association, the Lois P. Rudnick Book Prize from the New England American Studies Association, and the IRSCL Award from the International Research Society for Children's Literature.
+My most recent book, Racial Innocence: Performing American Childhood from Slavery to Civil Rights, won five awards: the Outstanding Book Award from the Association for Theatre in Higher Education (co-winner), the Grace Abbott Best Book Award from the Society for the History of Children and Youth, the Book Award from the Children's Literature Association, the Lois P. Rudnick Book Prize from the New England American Studies Association, and the IRSCL Award from the International Research Society for Children's Literature.
 Racial Innocence was also a runner-up for the American Studies Association's John Hope Franklin Publication Prize and received an Honorable Mention for the Book Award from the Society for the Study of American Women Writers.
 My other books include the anthology Cast Out: Queer Lives in Theater (University of Michigan Press) and a Jewish feminist children's book titled Terrible, Terrible!
+I am currently writing a book, under contract with the University of Chicago Press, titled The Trials of William Freeman: A Story of Murder, Race, and America's First Industrial Prison.
+With Stephanie Batiste and Brian Herrera, I edit the book series Performance and American Cultures for New York University Press.

-My article “Utopian Movements: Nikki Giovanni and the Convocation Following the Virginia Tech Massacre" was recently published in African American Review, and it won that journal's 2014 Darwin T. Turner Award for “the best essay representing any period in African American or pan-African literature and culture.”
-My 2009 article "Dances with Things: Material Culture and the Performance of Race" won two prizes: the Outstanding Article award from the Association for Theatre in Higher Education (ATHE) and the Vera Mowry Roberts Award for Research and Publication, given by the American Theatre and Drama Society for the best essay published in English.
-For my complete C.V., please click on this link:
+I have published articles on subjects ranging across performance, race, childhood, and US cultural history in PMLA, Social Text, African American Review, American Literature, Theatre Journal, Modern Drama, J19: The Journal of Nineteenth-Century Americanists, and many other journals.
+My article “Utopian Movements: Nikki Giovanni and the Convocation Following the Virginia Tech Massacre” won African American Review’s 2014 Darwin T. Turner Award for “the best essay representing any period in African American or pan-African literature and culture.”
+My 2009 article "Dances with Things: Material Culture and the Performance of Race," which was published in Social Text, won two prizes: the Outstanding Article award from the Association for Theatre in Higher Education and the Vera Mowry Roberts Award for Research and Publication, given by the American Theatre and Drama Society.